toposoid/toposoid/README.md

 * Please understand that since we are dealing with large models such as LLM, the Dockerfile size is large and the required machine SPEC is high.

 ## Setup For Standalone
+__Toposoid uses the [PDF Extract API](https://developer.adobe.com/document-services/docs/overview/pdf-extract-api/) provided by Adobe for document registration.The PDF Extract API can be used free of charge under the following conditions:https://developer.adobe.com/document-services/docs/overview/limits/#free-tier
+In order to use The PDF Extract API, you need to create credentials. https://developer.adobe.com/document-services/apis/pdf-services/ After creating the credentials, please set the following environment variables in docker-compose.yml.
+TOPOSOID_PDF_SERVICES_CLIENT_ID TOPOSOID_PDF_SERVICES_CLIENT_SECRET__

 ```bssh
 docker-compose up
 ```
 * It takes more than 30 minutes to pull the Docker image for the first time.

 ## Usage
 * Try accessing http://localhost:4444 in your browser.